 Knowledge The result of knowledge acquisition through learning.
 The knowledge represents the totality of facts, principles, theories and practices for a given work or study field.
-They can be theoretical and/or factual. • Defines domain-specific concepts and their units• Identifies and describes physical phenomena and the way they are mathematically described.• Formulates principles and laws, both in literal and mathematical form.• Formulates and verifies dimensionally the mathematical relations that describe physical phenomena.
+They can be theoretical and/or factual.
+Developing personal learning skills, learning to combine theoretical and experimental approaches, the ability to work as part of a team.
+Developing the ability to debate and argument and idea in a scientific context.
+Honorable, ethical and responsible professional behaviour.
+Awareness of the need for continuous training; efficient use of resources and learning techniques for personal and professional development.
 Skills The capacity to apply the knowledge and use the know-how for completing tasks and solving problems.
-The skills are described as being cognitive (requiring the use of logical, intuitive and creative thinking) or practical (implying manual dexterity and the use of methods, materials, tools and instrumentation). • Identifies and used the applicable principles and laws for describing concrete situations.• Works productively as part of a team.• Experimentally checks theoretical models in practical applications.• Solves, analytically and numerically, problems specific to the field.• Adequately interpret causal relationships.• Formulates conclusions to the experiments carried out.• Argue the identified solutions, the ways to solve them.
-Responsibility and autonomy The student's capacity to autonomously and responsibly apply their knowledge and skills. • Select appropriate bibliographic sources and analyze them.• Respect the principles of academic ethics, correctly citing the bibliographic sources used.• Demonstrates responsiveness to new learning contexts.• Demonstrates collaboration with other colleagues and teaching staff in carrying out learning activities.• Demonstrates autonomy in organizing the learning situation/context or the problem situation to be solved.• Demonstrates real-life situation management skills (organising and managing own working time, collaborative vs. conflict).
+The skills are described as being cognitive (requiring the use of logical, intuitive and creative thinking) or practical (implying manual dexterity and the use of methods, materials, tools and instrumentation).
+Developing personal learning skills, learning to combine theoretical and experimental approaches, the ability to work as part of a team.
+Developing the ability to debate and argument and idea in a scientific context.
+Honorable, ethical and responsible professional behaviour.
+Awareness of the need for continuous training; efficient use of resources and learning techniques for personal and professional development.
+Responsibility and autonomy The student's capacity to autonomously and responsibly apply their knowledge and skills. • Select appropriate bibliographic sources and analyze them.• Respect the principles of academic ethics, correctly citing the bibliographic sources used.• Demonstrates responsiveness to new learning contexts.• Demonstrates collaboration with other colleagues and teaching staff in carrying out learning activities.• Demonstrates autonomy in organizing the learning situation/context or the problem situation to be solved.• Demonstrates real-life situation management skills (organizing and managing own working time, collaborative vs. conflict).